-- Wood Award nominees who have served as NAPCRG presidents must be at least 3 years beyond their tenure of past president to be considered. - Wood Award nominees cannot be current members of the NAPCRG Board of Directors. - Wood Award nominees cannot be employees of NAPCRG. - Wood Award nominees must be removed from consideration each year. - The Wood Award selection committee will use a common scoring rubric to make their selection. - The current NAPCRG president will notify the recipient that they were selected for the award. - NAPCRG staff will send a follow-up communication with the details.
+- Wood Award nominees who have served as NAPCRG presidents must be at least 3 years beyond their tenure of past president to be considered. - Wood Award nominees cannot be current members of the NAPCRG Board of Directors. - Wood Award nominees cannot be employees of NAPCRG. - Wood Award nominees must be removed from consideration after three years (if not selected). - The Wood Award selection committee will use a common scoring rubric to make their selection. - The current NAPCRG president will notify the recipient that they were selected for the award. - NAPCRG staff will send a follow-up communication with the details.